 Many of you can't even imagine eating chicken livers in any form but hang in here.
-This rustic chicken liver pate recipe adapted from Marc Vetri's il viaggio di vetri cookbook is simply divine.
+This rustic chicken liver pate recipe adapted from Marc Vetri's il viaggio di vetri cookbook is divine.

-Yes, there is a distinctive chicken liver flavor, but with all of the other ingredients combined, it is not overwhelming.
-In fact, you might be surprised and dismayed at the amount of butter this wonderful recipe contains.
+Yes, there is a distinctive chicken liver flavor, but it is manageable with all the other ingredients combined.
+You might be surprised and dismayed at the amount of butter this wonderful recipe contains.

 You have heard me mention Chef Vetri on many occasions here.
-He and his partner Jeff Benjamin host The Great Chef's Event to raise money for the Alex's Lemonade Foundation, a noble cause to help find a cure for childhood cancer.
+He and his partner Jeff Benjamin host The Great Chef's Event to raise money for Alex's Lemonade Foundation, a noble cause to help find a cure for childhood cancer.

-I adapt Marc's recipe a little because I was missing an ingredient or two and cut it in half because the original makes quite a bit, and I didn't think I would eat it all.
+I adapted Marc's recipe a little because I needed an ingredient or two and cut it in half because the original makes quite a bit, and I didn't think I would eat it all.

 Chicken Liver Pate on Country Bread Toasts